waggjeff/DE-Zoomcamp-FinalProject/README.md

 - create a new dbt project with BigQuery as the data warehosue.
 In this case I called it stock_analysis_jfw.
 Upload the json key file to connect to BigQuery

 - Once DBT project is inintialized, click on 'Develop'

+- create a branch of main repository and make a model in the models directory by creating a new file